Four-manifolds, geometries and knots: Complex surfaces and fibrations

 \end{cor}

 \begin{cor} No bundle space $E$ is homotopy equivalent to a closed $\mathbb{H}^2(\mathbb{C})$-manifold. \end{cor}

 \begin{proof} Since $\mathbb{H}^2(\mathbb{C})$-manifolds have 2-fold coverings which are complex surfaces, we may assume that $E$ is homotopy equivalent to a complex surface $S$.
 By the theorem, $S$ admits a holomorphic submersion onto a complex curve.
-But then $\chi(S)>3\sigma(S)$ [Li96], and so $S$ cannot be a $\mathbb{H}^2(\mathbb{C})$-manifold. \end{proof}
+But then $\chi(S)>3\sigma(S)$ \cite{[Li96]}, and so $S$ cannot be a $\mathbb{H}^2(\mathbb{C})$-manifold. \end{proof}

-The relevance of Liu's work was observed by Kapovich, who has also found a cocompact $\mathbb{H}^2(\mathbb{C})$-lattice which is an extension of a $PD_2^+$-group by a finitely generated normal subgroup, but which is not almost coherent [Ka98].
+The relevance of Liu's work was observed by Kapovich, who has also found a cocompact $\mathbb{H}^2(\mathbb{C})$-lattice which is an extension of a $PD_2^+$-group by a finitely generated normal subgroup, but which is not almost coherent \cite{[Ka98]}.

-Similar arguments may be used to show that a K\"ahler surface $S$ is a minimal properly elliptic surface with no singular fibres if and only if $\chi(S)=0$ and $\pi=\pi_1(S)$ has a normal subgroup $A\cong Z^2$ such that $\pi/A$ is virtually torsion free and indicable, but is not virtually abelian.
+Similar arguments may be used to show that a K\"ahler surface $S$ is a minimal properly elliptic surface with no singular fibres if and only if $\chi(S)=0$ and $\pi=\pi_1(S)$ has a normal subgroup $A\cong\mathbb{Z}^2$ such that $\pi/A$ is virtually torsion-free and indicable, but is not virtually abelian.
 (This holds also in the non-K\"ahler case as a consequence of the classification of surfaces.)
-Moreover, if $S$ is not ruled it is a complex torus, a hyperelliptic surface, an Inoue surface, a Kodaira surface or a minimal elliptic surface if and only if $\chi(S)=0$ and $\pi_1(S)$ has a normal subgroup $A$ which is poly-$Z$ and not cyclic, and such that $\pi/A$ is infinite and virtually torsion free indicable.
-(See Theorem X.5 of [H2].)
+Moreover, if $S$ is not ruled it is a complex torus, a hyperelliptic surface, an Inoue surface, a Kodaira surface or a minimal elliptic surface if and only if $\chi(S)=0$ and $\pi_1(S)$ has a normal subgroup $A$ which is poly-$Z$ and not cyclic, and such that $\pi/A$ is infinite and virtually torsion-free indicable.
+(See \cite[Theorem X.5]{[H2]}.)

 We may combine Theorem 13.7 with some observations deriving from the classification of surfaces for our second result.

 \begin{theorem} Let $S$ be a complex surface such that $\pi=\pi_1(S)\not=1$.
 If $S$ is homotopy equivalent to the total space $E$ of a bundle over a closed orientable $2$-manifold then $S$ is diffeomorphic to $E$. \end{theorem}